-4) Strategic Locations from Hydrologic Viewpoint [Criteria 4]
+4) Strategic Point in View of Hydrology [Criteria 4]

 Confluence or divergence points of a river network are often recognized as strategic points from the hydrological viewpoint.
 Although a large number of junctions occur in the river network of Bangladesh (see Location Map: Rivers of Bangladesh), a prioritization was applied.